Skip to main content

 Example Use Cases

-After confirming a reservation, Pearl can automatically send an SMS to the customer with the details.
+After confirming a reservation, Pearl automatically sends an SMS with the details.

-Pearl can send a reminder SMS to the customer about an upcoming appointment or event.
+Pearl sends a reminder SMS about an upcoming appointment or event.

 SMS Credit Cost

 Sending an SMS consumes credits from your account balance.
-The cost depends on two factors:
+The cost depends on:

-• Recipient country : Each destination country has its own rate per segment.
-International messages cost more than domestic ones.
+• Recipient country: each destination has its own rate per segment.

-• Number of segments : A single SMS is limited in character length.
-Longer messages are automatically split into multiple segments, each billed individually.
+• Number of segments: longer messages are split into multiple segments, each billed individually.

-A standard SMS segment contains up to 160 characters (GSM-7 encoding).
-If your message uses special characters or emojis, the encoding switches to UCS-2, reducing the limit to 70 characters per segment.
+A standard segment holds up to 160 characters (GSM-7).
+With special characters or emojis, encoding switches to UCS-2 and the limit drops to 70 characters per segment.
 Messages exceeding one segment are concatenated, with each segment charged separately.

 EncodingSingle SMS limitConcatenated segment limit